-The 2017/18 Budget of \$80,000 allocated to account 151359: Pensioner Guard Cottage - Architect General, has been amended in accordance with Council (OCM - 11/02/18) resolution for the purpose of engaging a suitable contractor to explore the SIA Architect Option 2C design, with a view to repurposing the homestead and extension for use as a Family & Children's Services Facility.
+In February 2018 Council (OCM - 11/02/18) resolved to amend the use of the above funding to allow the Town to engage suitable contractors to explore the SIA Architect Option 2C design, with a view to repurposing the homestead and extension for use as a Family & Children's Services Facility that funds can be used for this purpose.

-- Approves the 1 Surrey Street project brief attached to the Ordinary Council Meeting Agenda of 24 April 2018; - 2.
-Writes to Lotterywest to: - a) Advise that after exploring the SIA Architect Option 1 designs further, it has become evident that there is no Council support for pursuing Option 1 design; - b) Advise that after considering the significant funds invested to prepare plans for the 2C design, Council (OCM 11/02/18) resolved in February 2018 to engage suitable contractors to explore the SIA Architect Option 2C design to house the Family & Children's Services Facilities, which has been highlighted as a priority for the Bassendean community through the recent community strategic planning process; - c) Request a further extension for the Grant (Application 421010236) to allow Council time to consult with the following organisations in regards to the Option 2C plans: - State Heritage Office; - · Bassendean Historical Society Inc; - National Trust of Australia (WA); - Royal Western Australian Historical Society Inc; - 3.
-Engages a suitable consultant to undertake a workshop with an appropriate representative from the State Heritage Office; Bassendean Historical Society Inc; National Trust of Australia (WA); the Royal Western Australian Historical Society Inc, Department of Health, Child & Adolescent Community Health Services, together with representatives from Council with a view to repurposing the SIA Architect Option 2C design for the proposed Interpretation of the heritage listed site, incorporating an Infant Heath Clinic and providing the opportunity for other community use of the facility and for the consultant to provide a report on the outcomes to achieve the Council direction; and

-4. Engages SIA Architects Pty Ltd to review the approved project brief, the outcomes of the stakeholder workshop and if necessary, for the architect and subcontractors to make minor amendments to the 2C design to enable a development application to be submitted in a timely manner.
+- 1. Approves the 1 Surrey Street project brief attached to the Ordinary Council Meeting Agenda of 24 April 2018; - 2.
+Engages a suitable consultant to undertake a workshop with an appropriate representative from the State Heritage Office; Bassendean Historical Society Inc; National Trust of Australia (WA); the Royal Western Australian Historical Society Inc, Department of Health, Child & Adolescent Community Health Services, together with representatives from Council with a view to repurposing the SIA Architect Option 2C design for the proposed Interpretation of the heritage listed site, incorporating an Infant Heath Clinic and providing the opportunity for other community use of the facility and for the consultant to provide a report on the outcomes to achieve the Council direction; and - 4.
+Engages SIA Architects Pty Ltd to review the approved project brief, the outcomes of the stakeholder workshop and if necessary, for the architect and subcontractors to make minor amendments to the 2C design to enable a development application to be submitted in a timely manner.